 After all, if you can’t work across cultural divides, you probably have no business attempting to scale your business globally in the first place.

-That doesn’t mean you should neglect your workers, either.
-But when you schedule a meeting with the members of your team across multiple time zones, don’t do it just to “check in and see how everyone’s doing” unless you want at least one of the people in attendance to be drumming their fingers on the table and shooting sidelong glances at the clock because they have real work to do.
+That doesn’t mean you should neglect workers, either.
+But when you schedule a meeting with workers across multiple time zones, don’t do it just to “check in and see how everyone’s doing” unless you want at least one of the people in attendance to be drumming their fingers on the table and shooting sidelong glances at the clock because they have real work to do.
 Instead, have a reason for scheduling meetings.
 A well-defined purpose.
 Something that needs to be addressed with everyone — “needs” being the operative word.

 As for the rest of the time, well — that’s what email is for.